aemysites/aemydocs/xwalk-tutorial.md

 ### 5. Configure Technical Account Permissions in AEM

-After setting up the service credentials, you need to grant the technical account proper permissions in AEM to enable content synchronization.
+After setting up the service credentials, you need to grant the technical account proper permissions in AEM to enable uploads using AEMY.

 #### Steps: